Sudarshan-Gowda/Spring-Mvc-Rest-Services-Crud-Operation/README.md

 ## In case you find a bug/suggested improvement for Spring Restfull Webservices
-Our issue tracker is available here: hhttps://github.com/Sudarshan-Gowda/Spring-Mvc-Rest-Services-Crud-Operation/issues
+Our issue tracker is available here: https://github.com/Sudarshan-Gowda/Spring-Mvc-Rest-Services-Crud-Operation/issues

 ## Working with Rest in Eclipse

 ### prerequisites
 The following items should be installed in your system:
-* Toor - STS(Spring Toot Suite) or Eclipse
+* Tool - STS(Spring Toot Suite) or Eclipse
 * Server - Apache Tomcat 7
 * Database - MySQL
 * Postman